AdityaPokharel/Detector/README.md

 # Detector
 iOS app created using CoreML that detects objects and describes the detected object.
+Works surprisingly well with Dog and Cat breeds :)

 # Examples
 ![example1](https://user-images.githubusercontent.com/17066229/34948490-617a2fdc-fa61-11e7-897b-ebe871e49ff9.PNG)